bill-auger/bridgin-php/README.md

 #### caveats

-local pidgin user is the only admin and may chat on individual channels as usual
+* local pidgin user is the only admin and may chat on individual channels as usual
 but messages will not propogate to other channels unless properly prefixed
+* although bridges and channels are persistent across restarts
+messages can only be relayed to channels with an open pidgin conversation window

 #### nifty tips for additional awesomeness